alvinr/data-modeling/redis/pub_sub/README.md

 	redis.publish("purchase_orders:" + purchase['event'], order_id)
 ```

 We have added the last line, so that we include the event name in the key name.
 This allows us to create a subscription for all or just some of the events.
-Lets say we have one process that wants to see all the Events and one that just wants to see "Opening Ceremony" sales.
+Lets say we want to have a lottery for the "Opening Ceremony" event, where every 5th purchase wins a prize, but we also want to get an alert for every non "Opening Ceremony" event.

 ```python
 def listener_openening_ceremony_alerter(queue):